hypertidy/granulated/README.md

 -   native rasters (as.raster(), and the internal ‘nativeRaster’) also don’t have plot helpers for value-scaling (bytes or raw rgb encoding are assumed)
+-   I have become accustomed to treating raster data in the abstract, there is properties *dimension*, *extent*, *projection* and most work revolves around that - in raster package, data is stored (when it’s materialized) in flat column form - grd and granulated aim to capture that abstracted space and the missing pieces in R and we’ll work out the spaces in between
 -   the raster package provides excellent support for almost everything here (!) but, it is subject to the turbulence and uncertain future of sp et al.